Huzaifa134/medbot/docs/README.md

 # MedBot Documentation

 Welcome to the MedBot documentation!
 This directory contains comprehensive guides for setting up, using, and understanding the MedBot medical transcription system.
+This Bot helps you record the conversation bw a doctor and a patient.
+Then uses wisper and pyannote to transcribe and diarize the conversation.
+It is then fed into a model that tells which one is the doctor and which one the patient and generates a short note summary for that conversation including symptoms and prescriptions to keep a medical history.

 ## 📚 Documentation Structure